coq/coq/dev/ci/README.md

 so as to ensure better robustness and catch problems as early as possible.
 These tests include the compilation of several external libraries / plugins.

-This README is split on two specific documents:
+This README is split into two specific documents:

 - [README-users.md](./README-users.md) which contains information for
   authors of external libraries and plugins who might be interested in